-Maybe one of your parents had a lot of clutter and/or challenges with their stuff.
-Your parent may have been around during the Depression when items were limited and they saved what they could gather.
+Did one of your parents have a lot of clutter and/or challenges with their stuff.
+Your parent may have been around during the Depression when items were limited and they saved what they could gather for someday in the future.
 Or maybe you remember going to Grandma’s house and her place was cluttered and disordered but it was so much fun to play and look at her stuff.
 Another factor could be a parent who was a perfectionist and wanted everything shining clean and spotless.
 An individual might feel like rebelling and just doing things their own way.

 There is a lot of anxiety associated with dealing with clutter.
 It has to do with how much clutter is comfortable to live with, how much stuff I am bringing in on a day to day basis and the challenge of letting go of items that are not needed or necessary.
 The anxiety comes from the inability to trust our own instincts, wanting to avoid uncomfortable emotions or soothe them and difficulty making decisions about our stuff.

 You may have heard that clutter is all about holding on to the past and worries about the future.
 It is usually not about the present.
 Being in the present can be painful and uncomfortable.
 We are looking for ways to soothe ourselves even if this is unconscious.
 Shopping, acquiring cool stuff, finding treasures, planning for the future, moving stuff around (churning) and avoiding discarding are all ways we are taking care of ourselves and paradoxically they are also ways that contribute to having too much stuff.

 Mental Health Factors: